 For event planners, specifically, there are three main reasons why GDPR matters:

 - GDPR will apply to ANY organisation hosting events in the EU and ANY organisation collecting data on EU citizens and residents – regardless of where the events take place.

 - Events deal with high volumes of personal data collected through registration forms, mobile apps, surveys and networking tools.
 It is inevitable that planners need to know what they can and can’t do under GDPR.

 - GDPR requires event planners (and event management agencies) to play a bigger role in securing their event data and ensuring that third party suppliers (ex. event tech suppliers) are also GDPR compliant.
 Not doing so can result in big fines and lost business.

 Are your events ready for GDPR?
 Get your FREE eBook: ‘The Event Planner’s Guide to GDPR Compliance’, and learn what impact Europe’s new data protection regulation will have on event marketing, data management and event technology – as well as what steps event planners need to take to comply to the new requirements.

 It’s easy to look at GDPR compliance as a technology initiative and not a business one.
 But the reality is that even though it may be the responsibility of your IT and legal teams to sort it all out, there are a number of things that event planners need to do to make sure they don’t put their organisations at risk.

-This checklist highlights the key steps to take now to prepare your events for the May 2018 deadline, based on advice published by the UK Information Commissioner’s Office (ICO):
+This checklist highlights the key steps to take to prepare your events for GDPR, based on advice published by the UK Information Commissioner’s Office (ICO):